-The total lamp processing and storage volume is conservatively reflected in terms of the four (4)-foot T-12 lamps for the following reasons: 1) the size of these lamps are generally larger than other type lamps including CFLs, and U-Tubes; 2) it simplified the effort to calculate lamp storage and closure costs; and 3) the Facility has not begun operating and therefore a realistic estimate of the breakdown of lamps cannot be made at this time.
-Once the Facility begins operations (i.e., subsequent to the Facility receiving a DEP Permit) for a period of several months, a realistic delineation of the different types of lamps will be made and submitted to DEP.

-A total number of 75,000 lamps was conservatively used in the closure cost estimate (see Table 7-3 in Section 7 of this Report), even though the maximum storage volume of 69,552 lamps was calculated.
+The total lamp storage volume is conservatively reflected in terms of the four (4)-foot T-12 lamps for the following reasons: 1) the size of these lamps are generally larger than other type lamps including CFLs, and U-Tubes; 2) it simplified the effort to calculate lamp storage and closure costs; and 3 Storage space available for types will control the total amount of lamps actually stored not the conservative estimate. (cfl, straight, etc.)A total number of 140,000 lamps was conservatively used in the closure cost estimate (see Table 7-3 in Section 7 of this Report), even though the maximum storage volume of 139,104 lamps was calculated.

 The MP8000 processing equipment consists of the following three processing sections/units, and air extraction filter units: